Tuesday Debut – Presenting Ann Magee!

 SUSANNA: Describe any marketing/promotion you did for this book.

-Readers, if you have questions for Melanie, please post them in the comments below and if she has time I’m sure she’ll respond!
+Readers, if you have questions for Sita, please post them in the comments below and if she has time I’m sure she’ll respond!

 (all links below are book-specific)